 “She asked if anyone was free to do overtime this weekend because one of their other projects has stalled”

-Using the correct pronouns for your employees also comes under the umbrella of gender-inclusive language.
-Gender-inclusive language is the practice of using language that doesn’t assume the gender of the listener or other individuals, or associates certain actions with certain genders.
+Using the correct personal gender pronouns for your employees also comes under the umbrella of gender-inclusive language.
+Gender-inclusive language is the practice of correct language that doesn't assume the gender of the listener or other individuals, or associates certain actions with certain genders.

 Take the following sentence as an example:

 “Guys, you won't believe my weekend!
 We had to call out the firemen because some guy set fire to the big bin in the car park.
 My girlfriend was panicking but the chap on the phone was a real gent and calmed her down”